ipfabric/docs/docs/IP_Fabric_Settings/system/Backup_and_Maintenance/cleardb.md

 !!! important

     After clearing the DB, we highly recommend rebooting the IP Fabric appliance.
-It is especially important when you had issues with low amount of available RAM and a lot of memory data were moved to the disk swap.
+It is especially important when you had issues with a low amount of available RAM and a lot of memory data was moved to the disk swap.

 In rare cases, it may be necessary to delete and recreate the IP Fabric database.
 Go to **Settings --> System --> Backup & Maintenance** and click **Clear DB**.

-When running Clear DB, all loaded snapshots are automatically unloaded and the database recreated.
+When running Clear DB, all loaded snapshots are automatically unloaded, and the database recreated.

 ![Clear DB](cleardb/cleardb.png)